-Grammatical Framework (GF) is a multilingual grammar formalism based on the idea of a shared abstract syntax and mappings between the abstract syntax and concrete languages.
+Grammatical Framework (GF) is a grammar formalism and a programming language for multilingual computational grammars.
+It is based on the idea of a shared abstract syntax and mappings between the abstract syntax and concrete languages.
 GF has hundreds of users all over the world.

 The GF Resource Grammar Library (RGL) implements the morphology (inflection) and basic syntax (phrase structure) of more than 30 languages: Afrikaans, Bulgarian, Catalan, Chinese, Danish, Dutch, English, Estonian, Finnish, French, German, Greek, Hindi, Interlingua, Japanese, Italian, Latvian, Maltese, Mongolian, Nepali, Norwegian bokmål, Nynorsk, Persian, Polish, Punjabi, Romanian, Russian, Sindhi, Spanish, Swedish, Thai, and Urdu.
 These resources are freely available as open-source software.